Understanding Your Home Insurance Policy

 This refers to repair or rebuild coverage for detached structures like a garage or a shed.

 A specified peril is a type of loss specifically named in your insurance policy, such as damage by fire or flood.
-Some policies put limits on what they will cover for certain categories of personal contents (auto parts for example), and these limits may not apply if the loss came by way of a specified peril (and not something left unspecified such as theft).
+Some policies put limits on what they will cover for certain categories of personal contents (auto parts for example), and these limits may not apply if the loss came by way of a specified peril (and not something left unspecified).
+Adjusters often overlook this coverage line and apply a limit when a limit would not be applicable.

 Global Cash Settlement